ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.2 =
+* Correct warning with sizeof function when combining search results
+* Fix for category exclusions in link submission form

 = 6.0.1 =
 * Re-written link importer to avoid duplicate entries
 * Fix for Large Description HTML tags not being displayed correctly